Team Kaobon

 Team Kaobon, which was formerly known as Fighters and Fitness is a mixed martial arts team from Liverpool, England.
-"Team Kaobon" is well known for being the training camp of multiple English lightweight fighters based in the Ultimate Fighting Championships - the top MMA organization - as well as domestically.
+"Team Kaobon" is well known for being the training camp of multiple English lightweight fighters based in the Ultimate Fighting Championship - the top MMA organization - as well as domestically.

 Background

 Team Kaobon, one of a few MMA gyms based in Liverpool, England (such as the MMA Academy and Next Generation MMA), and was formerly known as "Fighters and Fitness".
 It has been home to many MMA fighters who have competed domestically in promotions like BAMMA, as well as abroad in the Ultimate Fighting Championship.
 The gym has undergone changes in recent years, to which founder, Colin Heron, attributed to the growth of the sport of mixed martial arts.